Thank you! Your submission has been received!

 Instead of running the risk of a consumer navigating to your page (either organically or through sponsored advertising) and potentially clicking on a competitor’s ad—whether it be because of difference in price, ratings/reviews, or other factors—a seller can bid through product targeting to sit more products on their own product detail pages.
 This ensures that when a consumer is on one of your product detail pages, they will only continue to see your products.

 Our expert digital marketing teams can help you grow your Amazon business at no added cost.
-If you’d like to learn more about Amazon advertising strategies for product targeting, or for any other ad goals for that matter, schedule a demo with Pattern today, or download our Amazon Advertising Strategy eBook below.
+If you’d like to learn more about Amazon advertising strategies for product targeting, or for any other ad goals for that matter, schedule a demo with Pattern today.